awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 - It will take several minutes for endpoint creation.
 In the **Endpoints** table, refer to the 'Status' column, and wait for both endpoints to change from 'Creating' to 'InService' before proceeding to the next step.

 20.  **Evaluation**:  To compare predictions from our two models, let's return to the notebook we used earlier.
-When you are finished, return here and proceed to the Cleanup section.
+When you are finished, return here and proceed to the next section.

 ### Conclusion & Extensions